Home Compare RKT vs TFC

 Rocket Companies vs Truist Financial: Which Stock Looks Stronger in 2026?

-Rocket Companies leads structurally, with growth as the clearest single gap between the two profiles.
-Truist Financial still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Rocket Companies carrying a narrow edge on growth.
+Truist Financial still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Truist Financial, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Rocket Companies, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.